scruffaluff/bootware/docs/index.md

 ## Usage

 Bootware will bootstrap the computer software by invoking `bootware bootstrap` after customizing the configuration file.
-To view the CLI help message, invoke `bootware --help`.
+To view the bootstrapping options, execute `bootware bootstrap --help`.